 Note: Percentage values in parentheses indicate differences of alternatives compared to NAA.
 Table only includes annual mean responses and does not consider model uncertainty.
-In addition to January–June X2, the predictive model assumed a coefficient representing the Pelagic Organism Decline period (see DWR 2020, Appendix E, Attachment 2; see method description in Appendix F).
+In addition to January–June X2, the predictive model assumed a coefficient representing the Pelagic Organism Decline period (DWR 2020: Appendix E, Attachment 2; method description in Appendix F).

 CEQA Significance Determination and Mitigation Measures for Alternatives 1, 2, and 3

-The analyses of potential impacts of Alternatives 1–3 on longfin smelt suggested that entrainment risk under the alternatives would be similar to entrainment risk under the NAA.
-The analyses of flow-related effects (differences in Delta outflow/X2) suggested the potential for small negative effects under the alternatives, albeit with uncertainty given the appreciably greater variability of longfin smelt abundance index estimates for a given alternative relative to the difference from NAA.
-As identified in Section 11.4 Methods of Analysis, operations resulting from the alternatives would be consistent with all applicable regulations to limit the potential for negative effects to fish and aquatic resources, including the existing spring outflow measures required by the California Department of Fish and Wildlife (2020) ITP.
-Mitigation would be required for the small, uncertain negative outflow-related effect in consideration of longfin smelt’s CESA-listed status; as such, Alternatives 1–3 provide tidal habitat restoration mitigation as described below.
+The analyses of potential impacts of Alternatives 1, 2, and 3 on longfin smelt suggested that entrainment risk under Alternatives 1, 2, and 3 would be similar to entrainment risk under the NAA.
+The analyses of flow-related effects (differences in Delta outflow/X2) suggested the potential for small negative effects under Alternatives 1, 2, and 3, albeit with uncertainty given the appreciably greater variability of longfin smelt abundance index estimates for a given alternative relative to the difference from NAA.
+As identified in Section 11.4 Methods of Analysis, operations resulting from Alternatives 1, 2, and 3 would be consistent with all applicable regulations to limit the potential for negative effects to fish and aquatic resources, including the existing spring outflow measures required by the California Department of Fish and Wildlife (2020) ITP.
+Mitigation would be required for the small, uncertain negative outflow-related effect in consideration of longfin smelt’s CESA-listed status; as such, Alternatives 1, 2, and 3 provide tidal habitat restoration mitigation as described below.
 Tidal habitat would expand the diversity, quantity, and quality of longfin smelt rearing and refuge habitat consistent with recent tidal habitat mitigation required for outflow impacts to the species (California Department of Fish and Wildlife 2020: 112).
 As shown by multiple recent tidal habitat restoration projects in the Delta, there are potential feasible opportunities for tidal habitat restoration directly applicable to longfin smelt.
-Alternative 1–3 operational impacts would be less than significant with mitigation incorporated for longfin smelt.
+For Alternatives 1, 2, and 3 operational impacts would be less than significant with mitigation incorporated for longfin smelt.

 Mitigation Measure FISH-9.1: Tidal Habitat Restoration for Longfin Smelt

 Tidal habitat restoration mitigation for longfin smelt was calculated based on the same method recently applied by DWR (2019d: 5-5).
-The method is described in more detail in Appendix 11F, Smelt Analysis.
-The mitigation requirement for each alternative varies between 11 and 15 acres (Table lfs_mit).
+The method is described in more detail in Appendix 11F.
+The mitigation requirement for each alternative varies between 11 and 15 acres (Table 11-67).

-Table lfs_mit.
+Table 11-67.
 Tidal Habitat Restoration Mitigation for Longfin Smelt (Acres).